2ndBillingCycle/specialsounds/README.md

 This is a plugin for [HexChat][].

-It provides the `/ssound` command to play specific sounds when specific messages are received.
+It provides the `/ssound` command to play unique sounds when specific messages are received.

 # Installation

-From [the releases page][releases], download the `SpecialSounds.lua` file into the HexChat `config/addons/` directory.
+From [the releases page][releases], click on the assets dropdown and download the `SpecialSounds.lua` file into the HexChat `config/addons/` directory.

+If installed as a portable app, the `config/` directory is located in the same place HexChat is installed.
+Otherwise, [the HexChat documentation][hexchat-settings] describes where to find it.

 Then, from the HexChat text entry box, enter the following to load the plugin: